hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 looks like as a result less data was actually writte to the physical swap space
 - info: v6.0.0 kernel, debian bookworm, 4gb ram, 64gb emmc

+# chromebook x86 mbr - lenovo thinkpad x201 - november 2022

+- tested for about a week
+- it was working well and reliable
+- notes: it was as useable as the other systems with 64bit cpu, 4gb ram and a reasonable fast cpu - using the system is comfortable ... i did some more experiments with increasing the zswap percentage to 33 while setting the swap space to 200% ram (i.e. 8gb) and it seemed to work quite well, but did not really give any really strong advantage ... it was interesting and a bit annoying to use a system with a fan again after nearly only using fanless ones for the last months if not years, a custom thinkfan config helped a bit, but a system without a fan is way nicer ...
+- info: v6.0.0 kernel, debian bookworm, 4gb ram, 80gb ssd, i5 m520 2/4 core
+  cpu